UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Post-Quest Activity:**

-  - After a quest is completed, players can continue reporting completed todos without pledging additional CP.
+  - After a quest is completed, players can continue performing the activity daily without pledging additional CP.

 - **Maintaining the Streak:**

   - The streak continues as long as the player completes the daily todo.

   - Missing a day breaks the streak, ending the inertia phase.

 - **Rewards During Inertia:**